Deschamps to pick World Cup squad with Euro 2016 in mind

 France qualify automatically as hosts of Euro 2016.

-Deschamps, who will name a preliminary 30-man squad for the World Cup on May 13, said he wanted to emphasize team spirit when making his selection.
+Deschamps, who will name a preliminary 30-man squad for the World Cup on May 13, said he wanted to emphasise team spirit when making his selection.

 Asked if he could omit a player in order to preserve the squad's unity, Deschamps replied: "Yes, it is possible, there is a balance (to respect)."